 I have published three books on osteoporosis and exercise.
 All books are available on Amazon in both print and Kindle formats.

 - Exercise for Better Bones.
-Exercise for Better Bones has over 100 reviews on amazon.com, amazon.ca and amazon.co.uk with 5 star rating.
+Exercise for Better Bones has almost 600 reviews on amazon.com, amazon.ca and amazon.co.uk with 5 star rating.
 Used by thousands of individuals worldwide.

 - Strengthen Your Core.
 Unfortunately, core strength is often overlooked in most exercise programs.
 It is essential to fall prevention and balance but needs to be practiced safely by the older adult.